heethsur/HAR-Covariance-Modeling/README.md

 The specification is further extended to also separately model asset correlations.
 The model is trained and tested in a mixed-asset portfolio of S&P 500, US 10-yr Treasuries, Gold, and WTI Crude Oil.
 Model parameters and performance results are calculated and evaluated.
 View paper and code files for detailed implementations and discussions.

+- HAREngine.py contains the Python code used to construct the time series forecasting model.

+- Paper.pdf is the white paper containing a detailed discussion of methodology and results.